AllediaWordPress/UpStream/readme.txt

 * Added option field to select the user roles that can be active inside projects.
 Those users can be assigned Milestones, Tasks and Bugs and own projects;
 * Added hooks allowing to customize the editor buttons;
+* Added custom Milestones per project.
+They are not set globally anymore;
+* Removed the global Milestone list from the settings tabs;
 * Updated Twig and Polyfill-ctype libraries;

 = [1.23.2] - 2019-03-07 =